achikoplay/mailin-smtp-api/README.md

 ```

 ## Step 3: ##
-Initialized the Mailin object with your Mailin SMTP credentials.
-Credentials can be found at <code>http://mysmtp.mailin.fr/parameters</code>
+Initialized the Mailin object with your SendinBlue SMTP credentials.
+Credentials can be found at <code>http://mysmtp.sendinblue.com/parameters</code>
 ```php
 <?php
 $mailin = new Mailin('username', 'password');